rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

     server is turned on.

 -   Fully install any pending Windows updates before the scheduled migration.
-    If updates stop us from being able to gracefully turning off your servers, the downtime for the entire move group could be extended, and we might need to remove the power before the update process concludes.
+    If updates stop us from being able to gracefully turn off your servers, the downtime for the entire move group could be extended, and we might need to remove the power before the update process concludes.

 -   Perform a test reboot of your servers before the migration to ensure that applications and services start correctly.
-You can schedule reboots from the Cloud Control Panel.
+You can schedule reboots from the MyRackspace portal.

 #### How will you keep me informed about the migration?